logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 format={"additional_field": "value"}
 ```

 ###### Dict Config

-This is an alternative configuration option recommended if you are using Python 3.8.
+This is an alternative configuration option recommended if you are using Python 3.8 or above.

 See Python's [documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format) regarding the `logging.config.dictConfig` method.